jmsdnns/blag/content/tech/hypeless-ai/mcp/index.md

 await server.connect(transport);
 ```

-The server communicates over stdio by default — Claude launches it as a subprocess and sends JSON back and forth.
+The server communicates over stdio by default.
+Claude launches it as a subprocess and sends JSON back and forth.
 The `tool` method registers a tool name, a description that tells Claude when to use it, a Zod schema for input validation, and a handler that does the actual work.

 # Test it manually